 Architecture educates us making us closer and understanding of different philosophies and cultures.

 Probably the best example of how a place creates a new culture is our learning environment.
 Where a school houses students with different backgrounds congregate and build new social circles and networks.

 - Brings the Family Closer

 Let’s not forget that architecture brings families together.
 Homes are designed in the context of their owners’ preferences and their ways of living.
 The residential building is the perfect example of how architecture can bring a balance between aesthetics and function.
-With a common space that both serves individual and communal needs of the family.
+With a common space that both serves the individual and communal needs of the family.

-With the advent of technology, the concept of space may obscure as traditional social interactions through physical spaces are challenged by online and remote communication.
+With the advent of technology, the concept of space may be obscure as traditional social interactions through physical spaces are challenged by online and remote communication.
 But as social beings, our sense of belongingness and need for social connections to a personal level is still innate within us.
-And, there’s a sense of authenticity and deeper connection when it comes to the traditional social interaction compared to the online version.
+And, there’s a sense of authenticity and deeper connection when it comes to traditional social interaction compared to the online version.

 As a conceived design can either unite or isolate us, architecture will definitely stay as a powerful force that society will have in the many years to come.